andrew-heinzman/starter-hugo-academic/content/authors/admin/_index.md

 I am a PhD candidate in economics at UCLA researching topics in empirical industrial organization.
 I will be on the 2022-2023 job market.

-My research focuses on how firms decide to set prices under uncertainty.
+In my research, I try to provide answers to questions that help sellers and platforms make better product selection and pricing decisions.
+My primary research focus is on how firms introduce and price new products under uncertainty.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Andrew_Heinzman_CV.pdf" "newtab" >}}CV{{< /staticref >}}.